NoahLobbe/StryperBot/README.md

 #### Commands (slash prefix included)
 Miscellaneous:
 - `.alive`: basically a command (available to **everyone**) to check if it is running, by replying with a message... :D
+- `.random`: posts Stryper Saturday.
+Sort of a 'manual' override.

 Songs:
 - `.add_s`: adds a song to database.
 Has parameters `youtube_url` (`str`), `rating` (`float`, from 0 to 10), and `notes` (`str`) which can be contain in quotes or not (script catches it).
 Additionally, suppression of links are also caught, e.g. `<url passed>`.
 Renamed from `.add`.
     - Example (Discord channel): `.add https://www.youtube.com/watch?v=sG0zAn0dL2I 10 Surely one of the best ever Stryper has done!`
 - `.update`: updates a song in the database.
 Has the same parameters as `.add_s`.
 Overwrites the `rating` and `notes` of existing song in database.
+- `remove_s`: Has parameter `index`, which is used to remove that song from database
 - `.songs`: posts a message of the songs database with their indices.
-- `remove_s`: Has parameter `index`, which is used to remove that song from database

 Templates
 - `.add_t`: adds the text after the command as a template for a Stryper Saturday post. **Must** contain template codes (see Data Structure section).
 Text can be inside quotes or not.
 Renamed from `.add_template`.
     - Example (Discord channel): `.add_template Greetings fans! \nToday's Stryper Saturday is the song {title}, with a rating of {rating}: {url}`
+- `remove_t`: Has parameter `index`, which is used to remove that template from database
 - `.templates`: posts a message of the templates database with their indices.
-- `remove_t`: Has parameter `index`, which is used to remove that template from database